get a fresh start

 $ pip3 install Cython

-Before we can start the actual build, enlarge the memory swap space on a 32-bit OS.
-The 64-bit version has already enough swap space if you installed it according our guide.
+Before we can start the actual build, enlarge the memory swap space.

 $ sudo nano /etc/dphys-swapfile